-A student may appeal a determination that the student is not making SAP by sending an appeal to the Director of Student Services at the administrative offices of the law school.
+A student may appeal a determination that the student is not making SAP by sending an appeal to the administrative offices of the law school.
 The appeal should set forth in detail why the student did not achieve SAP and what the student will do to achieve SAP going forward.

-The appeal will then be given to the ARC that will review the student's academic record and evaluate the student's written comments.
+The appeal will then be given to the Academic Review Committee (ARC) that will review the student's academic record and evaluate the student's written comments.
 The ARC may question the student or request additional information.